Clint-Os/Clint-Os.github.io/README.txt

-Project portfolio website that hightlights some of the projects I've worked on in data analysis.
+Project portfolio website with some of the projects I've worked on as an upcoming data analyst.
 Web built by html5.
+Link https://clint-os.github.io/